“Our friends in golf course maintenance in the Midwest and the far west are begging for this kind of snow.”

-We’ve endured a rare cold stretch dating back to last week, but the moisture and likely slow melting from the snow Wednesday will continue to protect our fairways and roughs and prove to have a lasting effect.
+In early 2018, we endured a rare cold stretch dating back a week, but the moisture and likely slow melting from the snow that fell that fateful Wednesday would continue to protect our fairways and roughs and prove to have a lasting effect.

 The principle is the same for why the bermudagrass greens are covered when temperatures drop into the low 20s.
 It’s not the tarps themselves that keep the greens warm and safe from any problems come Spring, it’s the air trapped between the tarp and the ground.

 The snow does the same thing for the entire course.

 “There’s plenty of air in snow, and now the ground will stay warmer than the air outside for a few days,” Jeffreys says.

 There’s also one more golf-related benefit from the snow, which until 4 p.m. that Wednesday was only forecast to be about a trace to one inch – our courses were closed for a couple of days.

 “I know golfers would rather be playing in the 60- and 70-degree days that we often get in January, but a few days with no stress on the grass is a good thing,” Jeffreys says.
 “There are fewer divots being made on grass that is dormant, and there is a lot less traffic on the greens.
 It’s like we’re giving the course a nice, long rest.”